Reviews You Can Rely On

 Credit: Abriah Wofford

-We love that the Makita XDT13 is so short — from front to back, it's only 126mm.
+We love that the Makita XDT13 is so short — from front to back, it's only 126 mm.
 Regrettably, this driver is devoid of RPM setting controls.

 Battery

-To wear out the impact drivers, we alternated between sets of sinking 14 ledger screws and then driving and removing a ½" x 3" lag bolt (for a count of 16 screws per set), repeating this process until each battery was effectively dead.
+To wear out the impact drivers, we alternated between sets of sinking 14 ledger screws and then driving and removing a ½" x 3" lag bolt (for a count of 16 screws per set), repeating this process until each battery died.
 Some of the drivers showed remarkable battery life.
 Others, not so much.
-The chart below details how many screws were driven before each battery was worn out completely.
+We used a mathematical formula to score every other driver in between, using the data gathered in our ledger screw and lag bolt battery exhaustion test described above.

 Credit: Abriah Wofford